-Incorporating the dynamics of individual decision-making during an outbreak represents a key challenge of epidemic modeling \cite{funk2015nine}.
-To this aim, a wide variety of mathematical epidemic models that capture the effects of behavioral changes have been proposed \cite{funk2010modelling,verelst2016behavioural,manfredi2013modeling}.
-Generally speaking, these models can be classified into three broad classes.
-In the simplest case, classical compartmental models have been expanded to consider additional behavioral classes in the population, characterized by different behavioral responses to the disease prevalence, whose transmission parameters do not change over time \cite{perra2011towards, d2022individual}.
-The second class of models includes those that aim at capturing the interplay between individual adaptation and individual knowledge of the disease, often represented as two coupled dynamical processes \cite{granell2013dynamical,epstein2008coupled}.
-Information about the disease can be local or global, and sometimes it is assumed to spread through the population \cite{funk2009spread}.
-Finally, a distinct class of models aims to explicitly describe the individual decision-making process using approaches of behavioral economics, where individuals evaluate their payoffs and adopt the behavior that optimally increases the payoff \cite{poletti2012risk, poletti2011effect}.
-These ``epi-economic" models simulate the process by which people choose the best course of action by adjusting to the current epidemic state and seeking the best possible future outcome via an optimization process \cite{fenichel2011adaptive,aadland2013syphilis,farboodi2021internal,bisin-moro-lockdown-lucas-critique-2022}.
-Such optimization processes typically rely on numerical methods.
+Incorporating the dynamics of individual decision-making during an outbreak represents a key challenge of epidemic modeling \citep{funk2015nine}.
+To this aim, a variety of mathematical epidemic models have been proposed that capture the effects of behavioral changes \citep{funk2010modelling,verelst2016behavioural,manfredi2013modeling}.
+Generally speaking, these models are well-established in the literature and can be classified into three broad classes.
+In the simplest case, classical compartmental models have been expanded to consider additional behavioral classes in the population, characterized by different behavioral responses to disease prevalence, whose transmission parameters do not change over time \citep{perra2011towards, d2022individual}.
+The second class of models includes those that aim to capture the interaction between individual adaptation and individual knowledge of the disease, often represented as two coupled dynamical processes \citep{granell2013dynamical,epstein2008coupled}.\footnote{Information about the disease can be local or global, and sometimes it is assumed to spread through the population \citep{funk2009spread}.} Finally, a distinct class of models developed by economists and epidemiologists aims to explicitly describe the individual decision-making process assuming some form of forward-looking rationality \citep{aadland2013syphilis,fenichel2011adaptive, geoffard1996rational,goenka2012infectious, poletti2012risk,rowthorn2012optimal}.
+These ``epi-economic'' models simulate the process by which people choose the best course of action by adjusting to the current epidemic state and seeking the best possible future outcome.